kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Analytics.md

 </p></details>

-## Kaltura Stats Plugin + Kaltura Live Stats Plugin
+## Kaltura Stats Plugin + Kaltura Live Stats Plugin Configuration

 This section describes the steps required for using the Kaltura stats plugin or live stats plugin.